Financing Your Legal Education

 • 9.
 Receive Loan Disbursement and Refund (August)

-Loan disbursement occurs once the above steps are properly completed.
-Once the loan is disbursed, the loan funds will be applied to the charges on your student account, including any charges you have authorized the University to pay using federal loan funds (see Complete Title IV Authorization above).
+Federal loan disbursement occurs once the above steps are properly completed.
+Once the federal loan is disbursed, the federal loan funds will be applied to the charges on your student account, including any charges you have authorized the University to pay using federal loan funds (see Complete Title IV Authorization above).
 Any excess federal loan funds will be refunded so that you may pay for costs not charged through the University, such as housing.
-If all the steps have been completed in a timely fashion, students can expect their refunds within the first two weeks of school.
+If all the steps have been completed in a timely fashion, students can expect their federal loan refunds within the first two weeks of school.
 Please plan accordingly.

 Financial Aid Forms